Helmholtz-HiRSE/helmholtz-hirse.github.io/_events/2025_06_13-rsehpcatisc.md

 The RSEHPC@ISC25 will be held in-person on 13th June 2025 in Hamburg.

+### Keynotes

+#### Cx in production

+Speaker: [Michele Mesiti](https://www.scc.kit.edu/en/staff/16297.php), Scientific Computing Centre, Karlsruhe Institute of Technology, Germany

+Abstract:
+TBA

+#### The Impact of CI/CD/CB during JUPITER’s Ascension

+Speaker: [Jayesh Badwaik](https://www.fz-juelich.de/profile/badwaik_j), Jülich Supercomputing Centre, Forschungszentrum Jülich GmbH, Germany

+Abstract:
+Ensuring performance consistency and early regression detection is critical in high-performance computing (HPC) operations.
+Traditional benchmarking methods rely on manual execution, leading to inconsistencies and delayed issue detection.
+During the JUREAP program, we integrated Continuous Benchmarking (CB) using exacb to standardize performance evaluation across 50 applications.
+This automation improved reproducibility, streamlined reporting, and enabled early detection of system anomalies, such as faulty Slurm updates and workflow execution issues on the JEDI machine.
+Even without a fully operational exascale supercomputer, exacb facilitated systematic performance comparisons, providing valuable insights into application scalability.

+Beyond JUREAP, CI/CD/CB enhances research software development and HPC system management.
+Our framework simplifies benchmarking, ensuring efficient performance tracking and optimization at scale—key for the upcoming JUPITER exascale supercomputer.
+Automating benchmarking reduces manual overhead, improves system stability, and aids in troubleshooting by providing structured performance insights.
+In this talk, we share our experience implementing CB in JUREAP, key findings from benchmarking 50 applications, and the broader impact of CI/CD/CB on research software, system administration, and future exascale computing.

+#### Utilization of Cx in Fugaku and FugakuNEXT

+Speaker: [Hitoshi Murai](https://www.r-ccs.riken.jp/en/research/octd/sdt/), RIKEN Center for Computational Science, Japan

+Abstract:
+RIKEN R-CCS starts the FugakuNEXT project from April, 2025.
+FugakuNEXT is a project for developing Japanese next-generation supercomputer.
+Unlike its predecessor, Supercomputer Fugaku, it is equipped with GPUs and targets both HPC and AI workloads; therefore it is crucial to develop and/or optimize applications for such a system.
+For this goal, we are planning to utilize Cx technologies.
+In this talk, we will explain briefly our plan of utilizing Cx in the FugakuNEXT project along with that in Fugaku.

 ### Contribution submissions:
 To present a lightning talks at RSEHPC@ISC25 use this [submission form](https://forms.gle/4QP9GNPU2jncTuHa9).
 RSEHPC@ISC25 will emphasise an open and inclusive atmosphere and we encourage proposals from a diverse range of areas and backgrounds.